logos

 Mission Statement

-This commission will work to accomplish this mission through three initiatives:
+This commission will work to accomplish this mission through three goals:

 In addition the commission will hold itself and its individual members accountable both for the work that must be done and for serving as a model of an anti-racist organization for the region and beyond.